-Figure 20.1 "Phases of the Business Cycle" shows a stylized picture of a typical business cycle.
+Figure 5.1 "Phases of the Business Cycle" shows a stylized picture of a typical business cycle.
 It shows that economies go through periods of increasing and decreasing real GDP, but that over time they generally move in the direction of increasing levels of real GDP.
-A sustained period in which real GDP is rising is an expansion; a sustained period in which real GDP is falling is a recession.
+A sustained period in which real GDP is rising is an expansion4; a sustained period in which real GDP is falling is a recession5.

 Typically, an economy is said to be in a recession when real GDP drops for two consecutive quarters, but in the United States, the responsibility of defining precisely when the economy is in recession is left to the Business Cycle Dating Committee of the National Bureau of Economic Research (NBER).
-The Committee defines a recession as a "significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales.""The NBER's Recession Dating Procedure," National Bureau of Economic Research, January 7, 2008.
+The Committee defines a recession as a "significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales."
+"The NBER's Recession Dating Procedure," National Bureau of Economic Research, January 7, 2008.

-At time t1 in Figure 20.1 "Phases of the Business Cycle", an expansion ends and real GDP turns downward.
-The point at which an expansion ends and a recession begins is called the peak of the business cycle.
+an expansion ends and real GDP turns downward.
+The point at which an expansion ends and a recession begins is called the peak6 of the business cycle.
 Real GDP then falls during a period of recession.
-Eventually it starts upward again (at time $t_2$ ).
-The point at which a recession ends and an expansion begins is called the $trough^7$ of the business cycle.
-The expansion continues until another peak is reached at time $t_3$ .
+Eventually it starts upward again (at time t_2).
+The point at which a recession ends and an expansion begins is called the trough7 of the business cycle.
+The expansion continues until another peak is reached at time t_3 .
 Some economists prefer to break the expansion phase into two parts.
 The recovery phase is said to be the period between the previous trough and the time when the economy achieves its previous peak level of real GDP.

-The "expansion" phase is from that point until the following peak.
-A complete business cycle is defined by the passage from one peak to the next.
+The "expansion" phase is from that point until the

+the passage from one peak to the next.